HeaderIcon

 button icon What to know about Long Island City demographics:

-• The average age in the area is approximately 39 years, appealing to younger professionals and families.
+• The average age of residents is around 39 years, which attracts many working professionals and families.

 hellocondo logo